avo-hq/docs.avohq.io/docs/3.0/kanban-boards.md

 ### Items without that property

 Some models might belong on the same board but have different properties to show the status.
-Some omodels might use a timestamp like `published_at` to show the status.
+Some models might use a timestamp like `published_at` to show the status.
 Or some models might belong to a a status but that isn't dictated by a single property but a collection of properties.

-In order to mititgate that we can create virtual properties on the model.
+In order to mitigate that we can create virtual properties on the model.

-Let's imagine that a new baord that displays the posts in columns based on their "published" status. the board uses the `status` property to but the `Post` model doesn't have the `status` property as a column in the database.
+Let's imagine that a new board that displays the posts in columns based on their "published" status. the board uses the `status` property to but the `Post` model doesn't have the `status` property as a column in the database.
 We can create a virtual property on the model.

 ```ruby